jmxpearson/artificial-agents-social-decisions/README.md

-# Systems neuroscience beyond the tuning curve
+# What artificial agents can teach us about social decisions
-John's talk delivered at
+John's talk delivered at Duke Basic Science Day 2018.

-- Mt.
-Sinai Icahn School of Medicine (May 15, 2017)
-- UPenn (June 6, 2017)